Open Knowledge Format (OKF): What It Is and How to Adopt It

 Refund logic is defined in the [billing playbook](/playbooks/refunds.md).

-[1] [Finance policy](https://docs.example.com/finance/mrr)Only type is required. title, description, resource, tags, and timestamp are recommended.
-Producers may add their own keys; consumers should preserve fields they do not understand.
-That loose contract is the core design choice in the official OKF v0.1 specification.
+[^finance-policy]: Finance policyOnly type is always required. title, description, resource, and tags remain recommended.
+Version 0.2 adds optional provenance, trust, lifecycle, freshness, and computation fields.
+Producers may still add their own keys; consumers should preserve fields they do not understand.
+That loose contract remains the core design choice in the official OKF v0.2 specification.

-What are the three rules for an OKF v0.1 bundle?
+What are the three rules for an OKF v0.2 bundle?

 - Every non-reserved Markdown file has parseable YAML frontmatter.